If you wish to apply for a Discretionary Housing Payment

 - extra room for two adults who are unable to share a room due to medical reasons.

-To claim benefit you can complete our online Housing Benefit/Council Tax Reduction Application form.
+To claim benefit you can complete our online application form

-Alternatively you can come into one of our five community offices within the Richmondshire district, or telephone our Benefits Section on 01748 829100 to request an application form to be posted to your home.
+Alternatively you can come into one of our five community offices within the Richmondshire district, or telephone our Benefits Section on 01748 829100 for assistance.

 It may also be possible to obtain further help with your Council Tax bill by receiving either a discount, exemption or a reduction due to a disabled person living in the property.
 For further information about Council Tax discounts and exemptions please click Council Tax discounts.